Between fact and fiction: the NFB’s 1950s Perspective TV series

 Enjoy the films.

-(The following Perspective episodes are also available to view on NFB.ca : Arrival, Back Into the Sun, The Barrier, Birth of a Giant, The Cage, Canadians Abroad, Capital City, The Deserter, Fighter Wing, First Novel, Go to Blazes, Haiti, The Happy Fugitive, The Hoax, Howard, Island Romance, Islands of the Frozen Sea, Joe and Roxy, The Legendary Judge, Log Drive, Night Children, Our Northern Citizen, Railroad Town, Strike in Town, The Suspects, Train 406 and Western Brigade.)
+(The following Perspective episodes are also available to view on NFB.ca : Arrival, Back Into the Sun, The Barrier, Birth of a Giant, The Cage, Canadians Abroad, Capital City, Chair of Gold, The Deserter, Escape, Fighter Wing, First Novel, Go to Blazes, Haiti, The Happy Fugitive, The Hoax, Howard, In This Dark World, Island Romance, Islands of the Frozen Sea, Joe and Roxy, The Legendary Judge, Log Drive, Man of America, Neptune Mission, Night Children, Our Northern Citizen, Railroad Town, Saskatchewan Traveller, School for the Stage, Strike in Town, The Suspects, The Ticket, Train 406 and Western Brigade.)